The American Dream

 And let’s be honest, who doesn’t like attention and feeling famous?

 In addition to this newfound fame, it is much easier to get off the beaten path and make your money last by traveling on a budget when you are younger.
 Not many retirees have the strength or stamina to endure 24+ hour bus rides through the mountains of Bolivia.
-Hiking the Andes and Himalayas are also tougher things to do when you reach a certain age.
+Activities like hiking the Andes and Himalayas, or skydiving over New Zealand, are obviously possible when you reach retirement age, but they’re also tougher when you reach a certain age.

 Of course there are exceptions to every rule, but I can’t count how many people in my parents’ generation lamented that they were jealous of what we were doing and wished they would have thought of doing something similar when they were our age.